 Look, anybody can wear whatever they want.
 This is America!
-But, there are certain conventions to be aware of if you decide to wear a robe.
+But there are certain conventions to be aware of if you decide to wear a robe.
 Most folks that wear robes have “earned” them.
-That means, they completed some sort of seminary training, rabbinical school, or other religious ordination process in which a robe is an expected part of the outcome/attire.
+They've usually completed some sort of seminary training, rabbinical school, or other religious ordination process in which a robe is an expected part of the outcome/attire.

 Here at AMM, we don’t really have a position on robes, and we don’t even have any on hand.
 (If that’s something our ministers are interested in, let us know!)

 It’s also possible to “earn” your robe simply by being called to your particular line of ministry -- in this case, officiating weddings.
 That’s fine too, as long as the couple is on board.
-It’s worth checking because a big part of being an officiant is presentation, and ultimately, that’s up to the couple since it’s their ceremony.
+It’s worth checking in with them first, because a big part of being an officiant is presentation and ultimately, that’s up to the couple since it’s their ceremony.

 We recommend this because bright colors stand out in pictures.
 It’s important that the couple are front and center in the ceremony pictures, not the officiant.

-Let’s use a common example of a bride in a white dress and the groom in a black tux with white shirt.
-Or perhaps, there are two grooms in suits.
+Let’s use a common example of a bride in a white dress and a groom in a black tux with a white shirt.
+Or perhaps there are two grooms in dark gray colored suits.
 You get the picture...
-If the officiant is wearing a light green shirt under their suit, with a brightly colored tie or a red cocktail dress, folks will be distracted from the couple.
+If the officiant is wearing a light green shirt with a brightly colored tie, or a vibrant red cocktail dress, folks will be distracted from the couple.

 Let the couple be the center of attention.

 Is the wedding outdoors?
 What’s the weather forecast?
-Are you going to be standing on wet grass?
+Are you going to be standing and walking on wet, slippery grass?

-I recently attended a lovely wedding that was held on the front lawn of a winery outside of Charleston, Virginia.
+AMM recently attended a lovely wedding that was held on the front lawn of a winery outside of Charleston, Virginia.
 The sun was shining, it was a balmy 65 degrees, and everything was perfect.
-Well, that is, everything except the grass.
-That’s because it had poured rain the night before and we were practically standing in a swamp.
+Well, that is, everything except the grass...
+It had poured rain the night before and we were practically standing in a swamp.

-Fortunately, the wedding officiant and the couple were prepared, wearing dark leather shoes that allowed them to navigate the soggy terrain.
+Fortunately, the wedding officiant and the couple were prepared.
+They wore dark leather shoes that allowed them to navigate the soggy terrain easily.
 But for guests wearing tan loafers or high heels, the trek from the parking lot to the seating area was downright treacherous.